freedomofpress/securedrop/docs/journalist.rst

 Reset Passphrase or Two-factor Authentication Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If necessary, journalists may reset their user passphrase or two-factor
-authentication credentials in their user profile.
-To navigate to your user
+authentication token in their user profile.
+To navigate to your user profile,
-profile, log in to the *Journalist Interface* and click on the link in the upper
+log in to the *Journalist Interface* and click on the link in the upper right
-right of the screen where it says **Logged on as <your user name>.**
+of the screen where it says **Logged on as <your user name>.**

 If you have lost or forgotten your passphrase or your two-factor device (i.e.
 your mobile phone or security key), you will need to contact your SecureDrop